 The weekend before Halloween in Baltimore is often filled with fun activities and good times!
-This year Halloween is on Thursday, so most of the fun, family, and scary events are on the weekend for Baltimore Halloween fun!
+This year Halloween is on Monday, so some many of the events will be the weekend before for Baltimore Halloween fun!
+I will put the date of the event in BOLD so you know which dates to find these events!

-- ZooBOO! at the Baltimore Zoo / Maryland Zoo in Baltimore — 10 am – 4 pm Friday 10/25 – Sunday 10/27.
-Celebrate the 30th Anniversary of ZooBoo!
+- ZooBOO! at the Baltimore Zoo / Maryland Zoo in Baltimore — 10 am – 4 pm, Friday 10/28-Sunday 10/30.
+Celebrate the 31st Anniversary of ZooBoo!
 Come in costume, visit the animals, plus free trick-or-treating, carnival games, inflatable slides, crafts, and live entertainment, including magic, mini-theatre, and costume contests!
 The event comes with your Zoo admission.
 Costume contests are at 11:30 & 2:30 for kids under the age of 12.
 There are special events with many of the animals throughout the day, so make sure to visit their website for more details.

-- Port Discovery is celebrating Baltimore City’s Kids Month on Saturday 10/26 from 10am-5pm for FALL-O-WEEN Festival.
-Activities include making your own tutu or mummy, wildlife adventure, Halloween drum jam, a moon bounce, performances and more!
+- Port Discovery is celebrating on Saturday, 10/29 from 10am-5pm for FALL-O-WEEN Festival.
 Visit their site for more details.

-- The Great Lantern Parade in Patterson Park is Saturday October 26 at 7pm.
-There is a pre-parade Great Lantern Parade Fall Festival from 3-6:30pm.
+- The Great Lantern Parade in Patterson Park is Saturday, October 29 at 7pm.
+There is a pre-parade Great Lantern Parade Fall Festival from 3-6:30pm, including a kids’ costume contest, lantern-making, live music, and more.
 Here is their blog with more details.
+This is the 17th Anniversary of The Great Lantern Parade!

 - Weber’s Farm in Parkville — Really fun Hillside Slide, pumpkin picking, scarecrow making, hay maze, farm animals, hay ride & more. $8 admission for children, $6 for adults on weekends.
 Open from 9:00am-6:00pm!

 - Valley View Farms in Hunt Valley is open from 7am-9pm and has its’ terrific Halloween Display, a free haunted house, and straw maze for the younger children.
-They even have facepainting inside — and the main building is already their Christmas wonderland!
+The main building is already their Christmas wonderland!

 There is so much to do for Halloween in Baltimore.